What is the application process?

 They’ll then complete the Equity Release application form and send it to the provider.
 In turn, the lender will assess your application, get credit references, and arrange for someone to value your home.

-If the lenders are satisfied with your application, they’ll send their loan offer to you, your solicitor, and adviser.
+If the lenders are satisfied with your application, they’ll send their loan offer to you, your solicitor, and advisor.

 If everyone is happy and everything is in order, your solicitor will tie up the legal documents.
 You are now on your way to getting your money.